 Therefore, someone that scores in the Mild range still has more symptoms than the general population, even though the symptoms themselves are not severe.

 Within Driven’s DASS report, a further explanation of the score and each subscale is provided to assist with understanding symptomology.

 Below are a few examples of validation conducted using the DASS.
 Note that there are many more research papers available with further information, so this does not present a complete list.

 Psychometric Properties of the 42-Item and 21-Item Versions of the Depression Anxiety Stress Scales in Clinical Groups and a Community Sample38

-Concurrent Validity: The DASS and the DASS-21 scales where compared to itself, as well as 3 other measures: the Beck Depression Inventory (BDI), the Beck Anxiety Inventory (BAI) as well as the State-Trait Anxiety Inventory, Trait version (STAI-T).
+Concurrent Validity: The DASS and the DASS-21 scales were compared against each other, as well as 3 other measures: the Beck Depression Inventory (BDI), the Beck Anxiety Inventory (BAI), and the State-Trait Anxiety Inventory, Trait version (STAI-T).

 The Depression Anxiety Stress Scales (DASS): Normative data and latent structure in a large non-clinical sample.39

 The DASS was evaluated across a general population of adults within the UK (n= 1,771).

 Internal Consistency: Cronbach’s alpha for the Depression, Anxiety, and Stress scales where .947, .897 and .933 respectively.
 A Cronbach’s alpha for the total score was also tabulated, with a result of .966.